moby/moby/docs/sources/introduction/understanding-docker.md

  Replacing VMs with containers provide security without additional hardware (or software).
  - **Portable:**
- You can securely carry around applications, the exact way they exist.
+ You can easily move applications and workloads from different operating systems and platforms.

 ## Where to go from here